HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - Assign tasks to specific team members
 - Filter tasks by assignee

+### Comments and Mentions
+- Comment on tasks with rich text support
+- @mention team members in comments
+- Self-mention support with notifications
+- Real-time comment updates
+- User-friendly mention suggestions dropdown

+### Notifications
+- Notification center with unread count indicator
+- Mention notifications when tagged in comments
+- Task comment notifications for task owners
+- Mark notifications as read individually or all at once
+- Row Level Security for proper notification visibility

 ### UI/UX Features
 - Responsive design for all screen sizes
 - Dark/light theme support